RowtonSD/cnvxlsdb2/README.md

 4. Download IBM i WIP variant of python module sql-alchemy (https://github.com/IBM/sqlalchemy-ibmi)
 5. Copy CLP and CMD source files to CNVXLSDB2 library and compile as normal
 6. Copy python script to /opt/cnvxlsdb2.
 (Any folder or naming changes will have to be relected in CLP)
+7. Edit cnvxlsdb2.py, and update userID, passWD, rdbEntry fields approriate for you server. (see limitations notes)

 ## Execution Example
 The following example takes an Excel spreadsheet names "supplier.xlsx", stored in the share "accounts" on remote server "FileSrv1", and imports into table ACCDTA/SUPPLIER.